 An Efficient, Organized Kitchen Desk You Will Actually Use

-Here is our why: a lot of homework for our older kids needs to be done on a computer now, and of course we want the computer kept in a central location- the kitchen!
-I also use the desk for any work I am doing during the day when the kids are playing near me.
+Here is our why: a lot of homework for our older kids needs to be done on a computer now, and of course we want the computer kept in a central location- like the kitchen!
+I sit at use the desk for any work I am doing during the day when the kids are playing near me.
 Jose is a Realtor and will do some quick weekend work at the desk too… and we pay bills here, etc. All this to say- it is well used, but also ideal for being situated in our main living areas.

 Baskets for Easy Access

 The plastic basket on the bottom left keeps what a person without babies would keep in a desk drawer.
 Camille is only 2 and she loves to explore all our drawers, so we keep scissors, tape, envelopes etc. in the basket and the desk drawer sits empty for now.
 Childproofin, baby!
-The basket on the right holds office supplies.
+The basket on the right holds my blog supplies.